scalar-labs/helm-charts/charts/schema-loading/README.md

 # schema-loading

-A schema loading tool for Scalar DL.
+A schema loading tool for ScalarDL.
 Current chart version is `2.8.0`

 ## Values